AlirezaPedram/IG-RRTstar/ReadMe.txt

 ******** The function related for obstacle checking ******** obstacle_check_grid_matrix.m: check if node (x,P) is in collision with obstacle grids

-psuedo_obs_check_line_oct.m: It checks if a collision with obstacles during the transition between nodes occurs. psuedo_obs_check_line2_oct.m: The same with the above
+psuedo_obs_check_line_oct.m: It checks if a collision with obstacles during the transition between nodes occurs.
+It also checks if the transition is lossless. psuedo_obs_check_line2_oct.m: The same with the above
 **********************************************************
 ===============================================================================================================================